Editor’s Note: This marketing infographic is part of our 25 part series.

-RLSAs also give you more flexibility because you can modify your bids based on retargeting visitors that have been to your site and landing pages before.
+RLSAs also give you more flexibility.
+You can modify your bids based on retargeting visitors that have been to your site and landing pages before.

 You can cater to where people are in the conversion funnel and decide which ads to expose them to depending on how familiar they are with your brand.

-Here’s a visual of the potential ROI reach with RSLA:
+Here’s a visual of the potential ROI reach with RLSAs:

-With RLSA campaigns, you can target audiences that are in the top of the conversion funnel, hence making your keywords and reach more broad.
+With RLSA campaigns, you can target audiences that are at the top of the conversion funnel, hence making your keywords and reach more broad.

-If you’re an enthused fan of our blog posts, then you may have seen this before:
+If you’re an enthusiastic fan of our blog posts, you may have seen this before:

-When comparing the best usage of AdWords Display Network vs. AdWords Search Network, the two networks address completely different stages of the conversion or action cycle.
+When comparing Google Ads performance ideas for the Display Network vs. the Google Ads Search Network, the two networks address completely different stages of the conversion or action cycle.

-Display visitors are at the top of the funnel in the awareness stage, and search visitors are closer to the bottom of the funnel in the consideration phase.
+Display visitors are at the top of the funnel in the awareness stage.
+Search visitors are closer to the bottom of the funnel in the consideration phase.

 This is an important factor to consider when creating your PPC campaigns and deciding on which channels to use.

-Because visitors come from different PPC channels with different intent levels, they’ll respond to different call-to-actions (CTAs).
+Because visitors come from different PPC channels with different intent levels, they’ll respond to different calls-to-action (CTAs).

-Takeaway: When creating your CTA, match the threat level of your CTA with your visitor’s stage in the action cycle, and consider which PPC channel they came from.
+Takeaway: When creating your CTA, consider which PPC channel they came from.
+Then match the threat level of your CTA with your visitor’s stage in the action cycle.

 The PPC Thermometer – Matching Intent & CTA Temperatures

-There are different temperatures for each stage of the conversion cycle, where display visitors tend to match up colder intents with colder CTAs.
+There are different temperatures for each stage of the conversion cycle.
+Display visitors, for example, tend to match up colder intents with colder CTAs.

 We call this concept the PPC thermometer.